Thomas Skidmore (reformer): Ideas

 In addition to his redistributive ideas, Skidmore advocated state aid for child-rearing, the abolition of private charity, and the elimination of banks and corporate charters.

 Death and legacy

 During the last months before defeat in the election of 1830 and his untimely death in the summer of 1832, Skidmore published a newspaper called The Friend of Equal Rights, wrote letters to the editor of various New York City newspapers, and gave public lectures in an attempt to gain popular support for his deeply-held political and economic ideas.

 Thomas Skidmore died August 7, 1832, during the cholera epidemic that swept through the city in that year.
 He was one week shy of his 42nd birthday at the time of his death.

-Skidmore's 1829 book has been called the "first American synthesis of egalitarian and producerist ideas" and notable for its early advocacy of the idea that the producers of wealth were not entitled to the whole value of that product — a fundamental economic article of faith which drove the 19th Century international socialist movement.
+Skidmore's 1829 book has been called the "first American synthesis of egalitarian and producerist ideas" and notable for its early advocacy of the idea that the producers of wealth were entitled to the whole value of that product — a fundamental economic article of faith which drove the 19th Century international socialist movement.